 I talked to the lead engineer and forgot to mention a couple of things:

-- How will the prestarting work?
+- We do usually run up to 20 threads in production.
+As I mentioned though, I was just comparing apples to apples by working with single threads. - How will the prestarting work?
 Right now we call prince once per HTML file.
 Will preloading prince help here?
-My concern is that we basically hammer it and want to make sure your test cases are similar to ours.
+My concern is that we basically hammer it and want to make sure your test cases are similar to ours. - When do you think you will have something for us to play with?

 As I understand it, the pre-starting idea was for latency rather than throughput -- hence Mike's question of what you're trying to optimize.
 The information that you have a batch of documents already available is also relevant.
 So the solution might well look something like your "prince test_*.html" test.